Barbara J. Beck

 Barbara Beck is Chief Executive Officer of Learning Care Group, the second largest for-profit early childhood educator in North America.
 Learning Care Group (LCG) operates more than 900 schools across the U.S. with the capacity to serve more than 130,000 children between the ages of six weeks and 13 years.
-More than 18,000 employees share LCG's mission of providing innovative early childhood education solutions to the families and children served through seven unique brands: La Petite Academy, Childtime Learning Centers, Tutor Time, The Children's Courtyard, Montessori Unlimited, Everbrook Academy and Creative Kids Learning Center.
+More than 18,000 employees share LCG's mission of providing innovative early childhood education solutions to the families and children served through eight unique brands: La Petite Academy, Childtime Learning Centers, Tutor Time, The Children's Courtyard, Montessori Unlimited, Everbrook Academy, Creative Kids Learning Center, and Pathways Learning Academy.

 Barbara joined LCG as its top executive in March 2011.
 In this position, she is focused on building a customer-centric culture based on educational excellence and outstanding quality.
 Under Barbara's leadership, LCG is enhancing its entire educational portfolio and providing a School Readiness Pathway as a foundation for children's life-long academic success.
 Designed to meet each child's individual needs, this suite of programs supports intellectual, social, emotional and physical development while inspiring a love of learning.
 Barbara also champions the company's comprehensive healthy lifestyle initiative called “Grow Fit®,” aimed to ensure children have the energy to learn, to prevent childhood obesity and to avoid chronic disease later in life.